chuhang/friendly-lidar/ReadMe.md

 ### 2. The method

 #### 2.1 Hashing via Back Projection
 Down to its essence, our densification is a interpolation specifically designed for Lidar.
-In any interpolation, <u>the very first thing we need to know is neighborhood adjacency</u>.
+In any interpolation, **the very first thing we need to know is neighborhood adjacency**.
 In other words, among all points in our point cloud, which ones are near to each other, so that we could move forward to actually interpolate between them.

 In an image captured by a camera, the data is represented as a ![](./eqs/eq1.png) grid (per channel), which means getting neighborhood is trivially easy.
 However, this is not the case for our unordered Lidar data, which is originally represented as a ![](./eqs/eq2.png) matrix, where ![](./eqs/eq3.png) is the number of points.
 To give a better idea on this, one single frame of Lidar has somewhere around 10k points.